giannni/CSGO-External/README.md

 # External CSGO

-External CSGO Cheat written in C++
+Basic External CSGO Cheat written in C++

 - Messy code and first time working with memory.
 - Credits to stackoverflow for GetProcess and GetModule functions.